-Nata Sarvabhouma Review: Puneeth Rajkumar Aces His First Horror Film, Receives Thunderous Response!
+Nata Sarvabhouma Review: Puneeth Rajkumar Aces His First Horror Film!

 Through his exceptional acting, Puneeth has proved the title Nata Sarvabhouma was meant for him.
 Unlike his previous films, he's surprised his fans in a never-seen before avatar.
 His acting, dancing and mind-blowing fighting sequences are the major plus points of the film.
 Puneeth is the treasure of the movie.

-Rachita Nails The First Half & Anuopama The Second
+Rachita Nails The First Half & Anupama The Second

 Rachita Ram is seen as Sakshi and Anupama as Shruthi.
-Similar to Puneeth, Rachita has also portrayed a very different role in Nata Sarvabhouma.
+Simlar to Puneeth, Rachita has also portrayed a very different role in Nata Sarvabhouma.
 She's has proved herself as a versatile actress by taking up something different from her usual conventional roles.
 Meanwhile, Anupama who appears in the second half of the film comes across extremely charming.
 There's not a single qualm regarding these two actresses.

 Pavan Introduces An Unexpected Twist